Don’t Restrict Yourself

 The tastiest dishes may not be on the menu

 ➔ How many times have you had a server in a restaurant read the daily specials to you?
 They’re not in the printed menu; they’re not posted on a display anywhere.
 But they exist and you just may want to order one.
 After all, why restrict yourself to simply what’s on the printed menu?

 The job market is not all that different.
 If you’re actively looking, you’re looking at all the jobs boards; you’re talking to friends; you’re checking websites.
 But is that enough?
 Are you restricting your job search by only seeking out those jobs that are posted?

 In the pre-Internet dark ages, it was said that 90 percent of all jobs never appeared in the newspaper want ads.
 While that percent may sound high, in all probability it also was pretty accurate.
 Which begs the question: what percentage of jobs are actually posted somewhere… anywhere?

 Today, there are all kinds of things going on behind the scenes that may cause jobs (current open jobs as well as potential or upcoming openings) not to be posted.
 Consider:

-The good news is that recruiters – good recruiters who maintain regular and/or constant contact with employers – will probably learn of many of these… and share them with you when appropriate.
+The good news is that recruiters – good recruiters who maintain regular and/or constant contact with employers – will probably learn of many (or most) of these… and share them with you when appropriate.